justjoo-git/hub-pages/index.md

 title: Welcome to my github blog!
 ---

-Hello this is my first blog on github. \n
+Hello this is my first blog on github.
-I'd like to learn AI related python program. \n
+I'd like to learn AI related python program.
-Stay tuned. \n
+Stay tuned.
-\n

 -Just